Indirect rule: In Africa

-It has been pointed out that the British were not prepared to pay for colonial administration, though interested in economically benefiting from their new colonies; neither aspect had the British enough resources to finance it.
-This economic question coupled with the shortage of or lack of European personnel in Africa at the time convinced the British that it would be cheaper to use the traditional institutions to achieve the same objective.
-The nature and operation of indirect rule in Northern Nigerian, amply confirm these contentions.
-When Lugard and his men conquered the Sokoto Caliphate of Northern Nigeria, in early twentieth century, his limited resources in terms of men and money, made it impracticable for him to rule the vast territory.
+It has been pointed out that the British were not prepared to pay for colonial administration, though interested in economically benefiting from their new colonies; neither did the British have enough resources to finance it.
+This economic question coupled with the shortage of or lack of European personnel in Africa at the time, convinced the British that it would be cheaper to use the traditional institutions to achieve the same objective.
+The nature and operation of indirect rule in Northern Nigeria, amply confirm these contentions.
+When Lugard and his men conquered the Sokoto Caliphate of Northern Nigeria, in the early 20th century, his limited resources in terms of men and money, made rule of the vast territory highly impracticable.
 Fortunately for him, however, the Sokoto Caliphate already possessed a highly developed and efficient system of administration headed by emirs, with the Sultan of Sokoto as the supreme head.
 The hierarchical nature of the political structure was ideal for the system of indirect rule because the British could control the emirs and the emirs in turn could control their people.

-In the mid-1920s, the British implemented a system of indirect rule in Tanzania.
+In the mid-1920s, the British implemented the system of indirect rule in Tanzania.

 Practical implementation

 Indirect rule was cheaper and easier for the European powers and, in particular, it required fewer administrators, but had a number of problems.
 In many cases, European authorities empowered local traditional leaders, as in the case of the monarchy of Uganda, but if no suitable leader could be found (in the traditional Western sense of the term), the Europeans would simply choose local rulers to suit them.
 This was the case in Kenya and Southern Nigeria, and the new leaders, often called "warrant chiefs", were not always supported by the local population.
 The European ruling classes also often chose local leaders with similar traits to their own, despite these traits not being suited to native leadership.
 Many were conservative elders, and thus indirect rule fostered a conservative outlook among the indigenous population and marginalised the young intelligentsia.
-Written laws, which replaced oral laws, were less flexible to the changing social nature, old customs of retribution and justice were removed or banned, and the removal of more violent punishments in some areas led to an increase in crime.
+Written laws, which replaced oral laws, were less flexible to the changing social nature, old customs of retribution and justice were removed or banned, as well as the removal of more violent punishments.
 Furthermore, leaders empowered by the governments of European powers were often not familiar with their new tasks, such as recruitment and tax.